Silence.

 The moment those words left her lips—

-Deputy Mayor Li Wei (Michael) smoothed the edge of his speech cards.
+Deputy Mayor Michael Li (Li Wei) smoothed the edge of his speech cards.
 Three minutes ahead of schedule.
 Perfect.

 A doctoral student's cursor hovered over the backup button.
 Three months of simulation data.
 Just one more minute to finish this calculation first.